Search This Blog

 Increasing awareness emphasises the importance of vigilance, as it has become increasingly evident that it is necessary to verify and secure a connection, which has become a crucial aspect of digital self-defence.
 In this day and age, cybersecurity researchers warn that one of the most insidious threats facing wireless users today comes in the form of "evil twin" attacks, a form of Wi-Fi eavesdropping that utilises human trust and device convenience in order to gain access to sensitive information.

-The attack usually involves setting up a rogue Wi-Fi hotspot in an area where people typically connect to public WiFi networks, like a hotel lobby, café, or airport terminal.
+The attack usually involves setting up a rogue Wi-Fi hotspot in an area where people typically connect to public WiFi networks, like a hotel lobby, cafĂ©, or airport terminal.
 The attackers disguise it by giving it the same name as a legitimate network that is commonly used.
 Since most devices are programmed to automatically reconnect to familiar networks, the majority of users are unaware of the danger and join the malicious access point without realising that they are wrong.

 Once an attacker has managed to connect to an internet network, they are able to use a variety of man-in-the-middle techniques to get access to the internet, including SSL eavesdropping for bypassing encryption, DNS hijacking, and redirecting the victims to fake websites.
+In addition to compromising personal data, this type of digital impersonation also highlights the fact that public Wi-Fi is widely regarded as unsafe for activities involving sensitive information, such as accessing private accounts, online banking, and accessing private bank accounts.

 As a result, security professionals suggest that one of the most effective measures is to disable automatic connections and manually choose trusted networks, a relatively minor inconvenience, but a significant reduction in the risk of falling victim to these deceptive schemes.
+When checking the router interface to see if any unknown devices are connected to your home Wi-Fi network, one of the most efficient ways is to examine its real-time status to determine if any unknown devices are connected.

 A user can access a menu option in the router by logging into it through IP addresses like 192.168.0.1 or 192.168.1.1.
 By doing so, the user will be able to view the names, IP addresses, and unique MAC numbers of all connected devices.
+The digital fingerprinting of devices has the advantage of allowing users to distinguish trusted devices from those that are unknown or suspicious.

 Security experts recommend that you keep a record of all of the devices on your personal computer in order to identify unfamiliar names and foreign manufacturers as potential threats.
 Despite this, experts warn that monitoring alone is not sufficient, especially when using networks beyond our control, like public Wi-Fi, which is a network we cannot control.
+During such circumstances, it becomes important for cyber professionals to use layered defences.

 The best way to protect sensitive information is to disable automatic connections, use privacy-focused browsers that block trackers, and ensure web traffic is over HTTPS, according to cyber professionals.
 Additionally, enabling secure DNS protocols such as DNS-over-HTTPS (DoH) or DNS-over-TLS (DoT) that prevent outsiders from monitoring browsing queries can be done to strengthen security further.